nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

 * All content will be assigned a CC0 or CC-BY license.

 ### v0 OpenCore Modules
-1. [Ethos](./module1.md): What is open science?
-Best practices for building communities, collaborations, and project design.
-Open science norms.
+1. [Ethos of Open Science](./module1.md): Best practices for building open science communities, collaborations, and project design
-2. [Collaboration tools](./module2.md) (Jupyter notebooks, RStudio, Stackoverflow, NBviewer, cloud - use TOP educational hub to demo in MOOC)
+2. [Open Science Tools](./module2.md): Open science tools and resoures such as Jupyter notebooks, RStudio, Stackoverflow, NBviewer, and cloud computing
-3. [Managing and sharing research software](./module3.md) (GitHub, version control, research notebook best practices, environments, licensing - use TOP educational hub to demo in MOOC)
+3. [Open Software](./module3.md): Introduction to open-source software best practices including GitHub, version control, research notebook best practices, environments, and licensing
-5. [Accessing, managing, and sharing research data](./module4.md) (best practices for creators, best practices for consumers, metadata, doi, citation, licensing)
+5. [Open Data](./module4.md): How to create and maintain open data including best practices for creators and consumers, metadata, citation, and licensing
-6. [Sharing results](./module5.md) (why open access, publications, making your results more accessible - including data and software, Binder, visualization)
+6. [Open Results](./module5.md): Benefits of open access and other open avenues for publication; making results more accessible

 # Course Enrollment and Teaching Event Plan
 *This area will be updated as the content nears completion.*